 Anytime a peasant manages to position himself as close to an absolute monarch as Grigori Rasputin did, his enemies will start wishing he was dead.
 And some of them will go the extra mile and try to do the job themselves.

-The first known attempt on Rasputin’s life, or at least the first one anybody noticed, came in the summer of 1914, on the day in July when Alexandra summoned him to the palace to discuss a threat of war from Austria.
+The first known attempt on Rasputin’s life, or at least the first one anybody noticed, came in the summer of 1914, on a day in July when Alexandra summoned him to the palace to discuss a threat of war from Austria.

-Through it all, the aristocracy was deep in denial.
+But through it all, the aristocracy was deep in denial.
 The Romanovs and their courtiers firmly believed that the war could be won, and talk of surrender was grounds for banishment from the court.

-Later, Yusupov would write that he and Rasputin had spent long evenings together talking about politics and that Rasputin had tried to talk him into supporting peace on the grounds that it was the only way to save the monarchy and avoid a civil war.
+Later, Yusupov would write that he and Rasputin had spent long evenings together talking about politics and that the former peasant had tried to talk him into supporting peace on the grounds that it was the only way to save the monarchy and avoid a civil war.
 But as far as the prince was concerned, this was treason — and he resolved to do something about it.

 “[S]urrounded by seven shady-looking men.
 Four of them were of a distinctly Jewish type, the other three were fair and curiously alike in appearance [Felix took them to be German agents]…They looked like a group of conspirators.”